 - complete any school or kura surveys so that your views are taken into account

-- make sure you vote in the three-yearly elections of the board of trustees
+- make sure you vote in the three-yearly elections of the board

 - be the voice for your child.
 Ask for the support and services you think your child needs at any time.

 - you can volunteer to help in the classroom, at events, with sports, or on school trips and camps